speezepearson/prpg/README.markdown

 Copied password for 'example.com:username' to clipboard.
 ~ $
 ```

-(The salt-file is ROT13-encrypted by default, as a weak protection against somebody grepping your computer for bank-related words.
-Yes, I _know_ that security through obscurity is frowned upon, but-- hey, it kinda works if you _stay_ obscure.
-Which I expect this package to do.)

 (Also, there's nothing special about the format `sitename.com:myusername`!
 The salts can be anything you want.)